lindsaymacvean/fullstack_boilerplate/README.md

 * KISS - leave it if can be done by a much more qualified person in 1 year.
 * Easily Scalable - that is to say you can run more workers and it handles more load.
 * Complete testing frameworks and livereloading to speed up development
-* No templates like Jade - just pure HTML5 for simplicity.
+* No runtime compiling of templates like Jade - just pure HTML5 for simplicity.
-* Micro-services connected with messaging through Redis.
+* Micro-services connected with queues.
 * Should be easily transportable to new developer environments (5 min install)
 * Should incorporate any best practices that will make it easier and quicker to ship.